stefano-m/awesome-power_widget/README.md

 - `preset`: a [naughty preset
   table](https://awesomewm.org/doc/api/libraries/naughty.html#config.presets)

+Optionally, it can also have the `message` property that should be a string with a custom warning message.

-For example, one could ad a warning with a black foreground color and yellow background color once the battery discharges below 15% as follows:
+For example, one could add a warning with a custom message, a black foreground color and yellow background color once the battery discharges below 15% as
+follows:

 ``` lua
 widget.warning_config = {